tarampampam/mustpl/README.md

       ghcr.io/tarampampam/mustpl --help
 ```

-Or install it into another image:
+Or simply add it to another image:

 ```dockerfile
 FROM nginx:alpine